 As expected, the 2014 F10 M5 will be receiving a LCI update/facelift together with the F10 5 Series.
 The 5 Series LCI facelift has already been partially revealed, but it’s been unknown how much of the M5′s design would be affected.

 These spy photos show that the F10 M5 will receive the same upper front fascia and headlight updates [pics] as the 5 Series, but will receive no changes to the lower front bumper design.
-Like the 5 Series, the F10 M5 will also receive light updates to its tail lights and lower rear bumper.
+Like the 5 Series, the F10 M5 will also receive light … CONTINUED

 One of the most oft asked question regarding the upcoming F10 M5 production car is whether it will come with a manual transmission option.
 BMW has already announced that the F10 M5 will have a 7-speed DCT transmission, but has been mum on confirming whether or not a 6-speed manual would be made available.

 With these photos, it now appears that indeed there will likely be a manual transmission option.
 Manual purists rejoice!
-It’s certainly odd seeing a stick shift next to an electronic e-brake, but we’ll take manual option regardless.
-A manual transmission would be mated to the F10 M5′s turbo 4.4L V8 with northwards of potentially more than 560hp.
+It’s certainly odd seeing a stick shift next to an electronic e-brake, … CONTINUED

 We’ve spotted a black F10 M5 prototype conducting some final testing.
 It wears a minimal amount of camouflage and the least amount of cover we’ll see prior to seeing the production version.
 What you see is essentially the production version, including the mirrors and sideskirts which were not seen on the concept M5 model.